 Posted by: David Scott

-2010 Global SMB Information Protection Survey, IT security, medium business, security policy, small and medium business, small business, SMB, SMBs, symantec press release
+2010 Global SMB Information Protection Survey, business security, IT security, medium business, security policy, small and medium business, small business, SMB, SMBs, symantec press release

 Symantec Corporation has released a very interesting (annual) survey, the 2010 Global SMB Information Protection Survey.
 (Note: Small and medium sized businesses are defined as comprising 10 to 499 employees).
 Have a look for yourself – the hard stats are all here: Symantec Survey Reveals Information Protection is the Highest IT Priority for SMBs (Press Release).